Tree-based boosting with functional data: German electricity data

 We randomly partitioned the data into a training set (60\%), a validation set (20\%), and a test set (20\%).
-As in \Cref{Sec:sim}, we fitted each model using the training and validation sets and recorded MSPE on the test set.
-The validation set was used to choose the regularization parameter of \texttt{FLM1}, the number of additive components of \texttt{FAM} and \texttt{FPPR}, and the maximum tree depth and early stopping time of \texttt{TFBoost(A,1)},\texttt{TFBoost(A,2)}, \texttt{TFBoost(A,3)}, and \texttt{TFBoost(B)}.
+As in \Cref{Sec:sim}, we fitted each model using the training and validation sets and recorded MSE on the test set.
+The validation set was used to choose the regularization parameter of \texttt{FLM1}, the number of additive components of \texttt{FAM} and \texttt{FPPR}, the rate parameters to generate the intervals for \texttt{FRF}, and the maximum tree depth and early stopping time of \texttt{TFBoost(A,1)},\texttt{TFBoost(A,2)}, \texttt{TFBoost(A,3)}, and \texttt{TFBoost(B)}.

-To reduce the variability introduced by partitioning the data, we repeated the experiment with 100 random data splits. \Cref{fig:r1,fig:r2} show test MSPEs obtained from 100 random data splits in part (1) and (2) of the experiment respectively.
-The summary statistics of these test MSPEs are provided in the Appendix.
-To better reveal the differences between the estimators under consideration, in each figure the y-axis is truncated and represents test MSPE $\times 10^{-6}$.
+To reduce the variability introduced by partitioning the data, we repeated the experiment with 100 random data splits. \Cref{fig:r1,fig:r2} show test MSEs obtained from 100 random data splits in part (1) and (2) of the experiment respectively.
+The summary statistics of these test MSEs for all methods are provided in the Appendix.
+To better reveal the differences between the estimators under consideration, in each figure the y-axis is truncated and represents test MSE $\times 10^{-6}$.
+We also excluded \texttt{FLM1}, \texttt{FLM2}, and \texttt{FAM} from the figures since they performed very poorly in part(1) and part(2).